Maurice Wilkins initiated the experimental research into DNA that culminated in Watson and Crick’s discovery of its structure in 1953.

-On May 2, 1952, Raymond Gosling took Photo 51 – an X-ray diffraction photo of DNA that would become notorious because of unfounded allegations that Wilkins obtained it later in an underhanded way.
+On May 2, 1952, Raymond Gosling took Photo 51 – an X-ray diffraction photo of DNA.
+Photo 51 became notorious because of unfounded allegations that Wilkins obtained it later in an underhanded way.

 About a month after Gosling took Photo 51, Franklin announced she would be leaving her job at King’s to do X-ray work at Birkbeck College.

 In January 1953, with Franklin’s departure looming, Wilkins became Gosling’s doctoral advisor.
 Naturally enough, Gosling showed him Photo 51.

 The photo’s greatest significance was probably that it provided James Watson with a dramatic scene, when Wilkins showed him the photo, for his controversial 1968 account of his DNA work The Double Helix.

 In truth, however, other than marvel at the sharpness of the image and note how clearly it confirmed DNA’s helical structure, Watson could do little else with it.
 In any case, Watson, Crick, Wilkins, and Stokes had never doubted DNA’s structure was helical.